 Business and Economics

-Business Studies is a varied course, and anyone that has done GCSE Business Studies will be at a slight advantage.
-Many people take this subject A Level without taking it at GCSE, so it shouldn't discourage you.
+Business BTEC is a varied course, and anyone that has done GCSE Business Studies will be at a slight advantage, but many people take this BTEC in the Sixth Form without having taken the GCSE, so it shouldn't discourage you.

 Learn more about A-Level Economics on our Sixth Form page here